programming-in-th/grader/README.md

 }
 ```

 To illustrate the concept of the manifest file better, consider the above sample.
-The default limits are 10 seconds and 256000 KB for all languages except for Python and Java.
+The default limits are 10 seconds and 256 MB for all languages except for Python and Java.
 Since Python is a slow language, we set the time limit for Python at 20 seconds instead, and explicity disallow Java submissions.
 We see that the first test group contains tests with indices from 1 to 15 (inclusive) and has no dependencies on any other test groups.
 On the other hand the second test group is comprised of test with indices from 16 to 20 (inclusive) and the user can only score more than 0 points on this test group if the first test group is passed.
 For C++, we have extra files to compile alongside the user's source code, namely "joi.h" and "joi.cpp" repsectively.

 **Note:** for output-only problems, omit the DefaultLimits field (or set it to null) and use the following configuration for the Limits field:
 ```json